RooSoft/igniter/README.md

 ## What can be improved

 * We assume everything's going to be ok, must add some error handling
-* Maybe separate the script from the parameters in different files
 * lncli must be in the path
   * Umbrel users should avoid using ~umbrel/umbrel/bin/lncli as this will fail
     * As an workaround, alias `lncli='docker exec -it lnd lncli'`